sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-home-page.md

 # Home\_Page

-`Home_Page` specifies the Uniform Resource Locator (URL) for the default home page that appears when the user starts Internet Explorer®.
+`Home_Page` specifies the Uniform Resource Locator (URL) for the default home page that appears when the user starts Internet Explorer.
 To set additional home pages, use the Microsoft-Windows-IE-InternetExplorer/[StartPages](microsoft-windows-ie-internetexplorer-startpages.md) setting.

 ## Values